-Montenegro is a fascinating place.
+Montenegro is a fascinating destination.

 It is one of the youngest countries on the planet, having declared independence in 2006.
 However, despite its relative newness to international politics, the country has a long history.
 This complex past is a reflection of Montenegro’s strategic position on the Balkan Peninsula at the crossroads of empires.

-This strategic geography has led to a mélange of religions being adopted over the millenia, including Orthodox Christianity, Catholicism, and Islam.
+Montenegro’s geography has led to a mélange of religions being adopted over the millenia, including Orthodox Christianity, Catholicism, and Islam.
 It is the newest member of the North Atlantic Treaty Organization (NATO), and is an aspiring applicant for admission into the European Union.